I dread to think how many types and designs of lures exist today. I also dread to think how embarrassing my collection of them has grown to…

 Jackson Artist FR105

-I reckon this lure is called an Artist purely because that is what it is – it is an extreme fish catcher.
+I reckon this lure is called an Artist purely because that is what it is.
+It is an extremely capable fish catcher.
 As it moves through the water its action is exquisite – using braid you won´t find anything to compare with the sensations this thing sends down the line.

 Hydrodynamics on it are literally worlds apart from similar lure types and you can tell by simply holding it and seeing it – there are flat planes, straight edges, compound curves, exponential radiuses and angles that are neither acute, nor obtuse and which defy all the laws of trigonometry.
 It can only have been designed by God and seemingly deploys reverse stealth technology in its ability to get noticed and attract fish.

-For me it has taken, (with the exception of Tuna, and only because it´s too small), everything… Bass, Pike, Barracuda, Bluefish… well not Everything, but you see where I´m going….
+For me it has taken, (with the exception of Tuna, and only because it´s too small), everything… Bass, Pike, Barracuda, Bluefish… not quite everything, but you see where I´m going….

 Lucky Craft Gunfish